Huddly/sdk/examples/azure_iot/README.md

 huddlySdk.init();
 ```
+This code is also located in `demo_steps/hello.js`

-Now that we have communication with the device up and running, lets start retrieving some more intelligent data from the camera.
-The camera has an onboard neural compute engine and is programmed to performed convolutional operations on full-image frames.
+Now that we have communication with the device up and running, let's start retrieving some more intelligent data from the camera.
+The camera has an onboard neural compute engine and is programmed to perform convolutional operations on full-image frames.
 The current neural network on Huddly IQ is optimized for detecting people and heads.

 The following example will print to the console every time Huddly IQ detects people within its frame.